NIoSaT/WiFi_Reconnection_CovertChannel/README.md

 # WiFi Reconnection-based Covert Channel Implementation

-This repository contains proof-of-concept code provided for the review process of the paper S. Zillien, S. Wendzel: *Reconnection-based Covert Channels in Wireless Networks* (submitted to IFIP SEC 2021 in January 2021).
-Full documentation will be made public after acceptance of the paper.
+This repository contains the proof-of-concept code provided for the review process of the following paper:

+S. Zillien, S. Wendzel: *Reconnection-based Covert Channels in Wireless Networks* (submitted to IFIP SEC 2021 in January 2021).

+The full documentation will be made public in parallel to the camera-ready paper version in case of acceptance.

 ## Quick Start Guide